ual/activitysynth/README.md

 pip install git+git://github.com/udst/choicemodels.git
 pip install git+git://github.com/udst/urbansim_templates.git
 ```
-The demo notebook [here](https://github.com/ual/activitysynth/blob/master/notebooks/run_all_demo.ipynb) provides a step-by-step walkthrough of what a typical activitysynth implementation should look like.

 In practice, once the required data inputs and model configurations are in place, a full simulation can be executed with the following few lines of code:
 ```